Looking for quick answers? Here's what to know:

-You might not be familiar with the word “efflorescence,” but if you’re a home or building owner, it’s important to get to know this issue.
-Efflorescence describes crystalline salt deposits on porous building surfaces.
+You might not be familiar with the word “efflorescence,” but if you’re a home or building owner, it’s important to get to know this issue because it is one of the most common masonry stains that can occur on masonry restoration and historic restoration projects.
+Efflorescence describes crystalline salt deposits that appear on porous building surfaces.
 The word finds its origins in French, meaning “to flower,” describing the “bloom” of salt at the surface, and is sometimes referred to as “whiskers.”
 Though the translation might sound beautiful, efflorescence on basement walls or your stone is anything but beautiful or cute, and could indicate serious problems.

 Salt efflorescence requires three elements: salt, water, and porous materials.
 Efflorescence on brick is most common, but it can occur on any porous surface, such as stucco, concrete, block, or even wood.

 Efflorescence starts with salt.
 Salts are found in the ground and in construction materials such as brick, mortar, cement, lime, sand, clay, admixtures, and backing materials.

 Typical efflorescence is white but can vary in color, including yellow or brown, depending on the salt and accompanying chemicals.
 Common salts include calcium sulfate, sodium sulfate, potassium sulfate, vanadyl sulfate, calcium carbonate, sodium carbonate, potassium carbonate, and manganese oxide.